iOS 12.1.3 Reportedly Causing Connectivity Issues For Several iPhone Users

 — Gordon Kelly (@GordonKelly) January 25, 2019

-The Wi-Fi and cellular problems are nothing new for many iPhone owners, as Forbes‘ Kelly noted that the first complaints regarding Wi-Fi speeds emerged after iOS 12.1.2 rolled out last month, with the cellular bug dating back a bit further to the release of iOS 12.1.1.
-As previously reported by the Inquisitr, iOS 12.1.2 was intended as a fix for the cellular data problems, but had instead made things worse for iPhone users across several models and from different parts of the world.
+The Wi-Fi and cellular problems are nothing new for many iPhone owners.
+Forbes‘ Kelly noted that the first complaints regarding Wi-Fi speeds emerged after iOS 12.1.2 rolled out last month, with the cellular bug dating back a bit further to the release of iOS 12.1.1.
+As previously reported by the Inquisitr, iOS 12.1.2 was intended as a fix for the cellular data problems but had instead made things worse for iPhone users across several models and from different parts of the world.

 “Apple’s pledge with iOS 12 was to focus on performance and reliability.
 It actually fulfilled its promise on speed, which makes iOS 12 a very appealing upgrade, but its failure with reliability is twofold,” Kelly wrote.

-As noted by TechRadar, iOS 12.1.3 was designed to squash a “handful” of iOS 12 bugs, including a problem with the Messages app where users would see “grayed-out” boxes instead of the photos shared between both people in a conversation.
+As noted by TechRadar, iOS 12.1.3 was designed to squash a “handful” of iOS 12 bugs, including a problem with the Messages app, where users would see “grayed-out” boxes instead of the photos shared between both people in a conversation.
 But even with those fixes in mind, Kelly concluded by warning users against installing the software, given how Apple doesn’t appear to be prioritizing the long-running Wi-Fi and cellular connectivity issues.